trace

 -

-"there wasn't a trace of evidence for the claim"; "a tincture of condescension"hypernym: indicant, indication - something that serves to indicate or suggesthyponym: footprint - a trace suggesting that something was once present or felt or otherwise important
+is a type of: indicant, indication - something that serves to indicate or suggestsubtypes: footprint - a trace suggesting that something was once present or felt or otherwise important

 -